waifusdk/providers/README.md

 A collection of data providers which can be used to integrate with our SDK, designed to make integrating with different AI agent ecosystems easy and type-safe.

-We belive in the open-source model and any contributions, suggestions, issues, or improvements, are welcome!.
+We believe in the open-source model and any contributions, suggestions, issues, or improvements, are welcome!.
 Contributions are rewarded with $WAIFU tokens.
 Please refer to our github issues for more details.

 ## Features